renpy/renpy/sphinx/source/gui.rst

     Sets the size of character names.

+.. var:: gui.textbox_height = 278

+    The height of the textbox.
+This should be the same height as the height of gui/textbox.png.

 By default, the character name label uses the accent color.
 The color can be easily changed when defining a character::